tbleicher/clean-architecture-python/src/docs/04c_memory_repository.md

 > The class is a subclass of `UserRepositoryInterface` which requires it to implement stubs for all methods that are defined by the interface.
 Without this we would get errors when running our tests.

 For now let's just focus on the `__init__` method.
-We have defined one argument called `configuration` which is of type `providers.Configuration`.
-At runtime the DI framework will inject the `AppDependencies.config` object with the configuration that we set up in the `di_containers.py` and the `conftest.py` file.
+We have defined one argument called `config` which is of type `dict[str, Any]`.
+At runtime the DI framework will inject the _value_ of the `AppDependencies.config` provider which is a nested `dict` object.
+The shape and default values of this nested dict is set up in `config.py` and critical values are overwritten in `di_containers.py` and `conftest.py` from the environment variables.

 As storage we use a plain Python dictionary that maps the user's id to the the user data object (also a Python dictionary).
 The interface does not define how the data is stored.
 The only requirement is that we convert the raw data to a `User` object when we return it.

 ### Setting up the Test environment

 For testing we already have overwritten the `environment` config setting to 'test'.
-Now we need to add a value for the fixtures path:
+Now we need to add a value for the fixtures path.

 ```python
 # tests/conftest.py